tenglab/DASE/README.md

 ```

 # Usage Examples
-## Input file
+## Inputs
  1. SE peaks of all samples and replicates: test_data/se_peaks.bed

- Header must be the same as follow
+ Header of the first 6 columns must be the same as follow
 | CHROM | START     | STOP      | REGION_ID                  | Signal | STRAND |
 | ----- |-----------| --------  | -------------------------- | ------ | ------ |
 | chr14 | 34355128  | 34380484  | 5_Peak_2778_lociStitched   | 496    | .      |